syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Populating-data-source.md

 ---
 layout: post
 title: Data source  in Syncfusion Segmented control for Xamarin.Android
-description: Learn how to add Data sources in strings, collection set Segmented control in Xamarin.Android Platform
+description: Learn how to add data sources with collection of strings, segment items, and custom views for Segmented control in Xamarin.Android
 platform: Xamarin.Android
 control: SegmentedControl
 documentation: ug